Instagram is one of the fastest growing social media powerhouses

 the opportunity to use emojis in your bio.
 They can be so useful

 sometimes in relating your story within your bio, so don’t forget to

 use them when you can.
 Here in my bio, you can see where I use

 emojis to help make the bio more visually appealing.

-I do hope you got value from this post and I invite you to subscribe
+I hope you got value from this post today, but I invite you now to subscribe to my blog so that you never miss when new posts are released.
+You can also get some more value here.